-Transition from child to adult services for people with intellectual disabilities and or autism
+Transition from child to adult services for people with intellectual disabilities

 This half-day online training is aimed at practitioners working with children, young people or adults with learning disability and/ or autism who support the transition of care from Child and Adolescent Mental Health to Adult Mental Health Services.
 It is commissioned by NHS South East London Clinical Commissioning Group to support smooth transitions from child and adolescent to adult services for young people with intellectual disabilities.
 The training provides an excellent opportunity for practitioners to develop their skills, knowledge and confidence in delivering a safe and effective transitions process for the young people and adults with whom they are working.

 The training is open to practitioners working in six Boroughs across South East London: Bexley, Bromley, Greenwich, Lambeth, Lewisham and Southwark.
 Practitioners are invited from across community services, agencies and professional backgrounds, and across both children’s and adult services.
 Designed with multi-agency working in mind, each session will be open to practitioners working across agencies and age groups, to enable sharing of experience and expertise, as well as opportunities for developing links between clinicians and services locally.